Doremiska/M2_Internship/README.md

 <br/>

-This repository aims to make available the code for the preliminary study of the model choice section of the report.
+This repository aims to make available the codezerr the preliminary study of the model choice section of the report.
 More details can be seen in the **notebooks** folder :
 -  **visualize_data.ipynb** shows basics plots to visualize the data
 -  **plot_results.ipynb** shows some results of the filtering by the machine learning.